apache/doris-website/versioned_docs/version-2.0/data-operate/update/unique-update.md

 1 row in set (0.01 sec)
 ```

-Now, when a user clicks on the "Pay" button, the Doris system needs to update the order status of order ID '1' to 'To be shipped'.
-This requires the use of the Update functionality.
+Now, when a user clicks on the payment, the Doris system needs to update the order status of the order with ID '1' to 'To be shipped'.
+This requires using the UPDATE functionality.

 ```sql
 mysql> UPDATE test_order SET order_status = 'To be shipped' WHERE order_id = 1;